-Madison Dearborn Capital Partners, L.P. ("MDCP") is the record owner of 3,198,262 shares and Madison Dearborn Capital Partners II, L.P. ("MDCPII") is the record owner of 3,198,274 shares.
-The shares held by MDCP may be deemed to be beneficially owned by Madison Dearborn Partners II, L.P. ("MDPII"), the sole general partner of MDCP.
+Madison Dearborn Capital Partners, L.P. ("MDCPI") is the record owner of 3,198,262 shares and Madison Dearborn Capital Partners II, L.P. ("MDCPII") is the record owner of 3,198,274 shares.
+The - shares held by MDCP may be deemed to be beneficially owned by Madison Dearborn Partners, L.P. ("MDP"), the sole general partner of MDCP.
 The shares held by MDCPII may be deemed to be beneficially owned by Madison Dearborn Partners II, L.P. ("MDPII"), the sole general partner of MDCPII.
-John A. Canning, Paul J. Finnegan and Samuel M. Mencoff are the sole members of a limited partner committee of (i) MDP that has the power, acting by majority vote, to vote or dispose of the shares directly held by MDCPI and (ii) MDPII that has the power, acting by majority vote, to vote or dispose of the shares directly held by MDCPII.
+John A. Canning, Paul J. Finnegan and Samuel M. Mencoff are the sole members of a limited beneficially owned by Madison Dearborn Partners II, L.P.
+(MDPII), the sole general partner of MDCPII.
+John A. Canning, Paul J. Finnegan and Samuel M. Mencorr are the sole members of a limited partner committee of (i) MDPI that has the power, acting by majority vote, to vote or dispose of the shares directly held by MDCP and (ii) MDPII that has the power, acting by majority vote, to vote or dispose of the shares directly held by MDCPII.
 Messrs.
-Canning, Finnegan and Mencoff and MDP and MDPII each hereby disclaims any beneficial ownership of any shares directly held by MDCP and MDCPII.
+Canning, Finnegan and MDCPII and MDPII each hereby disclaims any beneficial ownership of any shares directly held by MDCP and MDCPII.
 The address for MDCP, MDCPII, MDP, MDPII and Messrs.
 Canning, Finnegan and Mencoff is Three First National Plaza, Suite 3800, Chicago, IL 60602.

 All shares are held by the Vituli Family Trust and deemed to be beneficially owned by Mr. Vituli. - All of such shares are held by affiliates of Madison Dearborn as reported in footnote (4) above.
 Mr. Chereskin and Mr. Selati are each Managing Directors of Madison Dearborn, and therefore they each may be deemed to share voting and investment power over the shares owned by these entities, and therefore to beneficially own such shares.
-Both Mr. Chereskin and Mr. Selati disclaim beneficial ownership of all such - In connection with this offering, we will grant 6,700 shares of restricted common stock under our 2006 Stock Incentive Plan to each of Mr. Wilhite, Mr. Smith and Mr. Handel, which shares are reflected in this table.
+Both Mr. Chereskin and Mr. Selati disclaim beneficial ownership of all such shares. - In connection with this offering, we will grant 6,700 shares of restricted common stock under our 2006 Stock Incentive Plan to each of Mr. Wilhite, Mr. Smith and Mr. Handel, which shares are reflected in this table.